Fraternity and Sorority Housing Policies

 - The Greek organization agrees to permit Carnegie Mellon or its designees to regularly enter the facility, including resident rooms, during normal working hours for the purpose of inspection, maintenance, or making repairs or alterations, and to enter the Facility at any hour for the purpose of making repairs necessitated by exigency.
 Whenever possible and appropriate, entry into individual resident rooms will be announced 48 hours in advance.
 However, Carnegie Mellon reserves the right to enter resident rooms in the facility whenever a clear and present danger or violation of Carnegie Mellon rules or regulations is believed by Carnegie Mellon to be occurring.
 The Greek organization further agrees to permit Carnegie Mellon or its designees, including Carnegie Mellon security personnel, to enter the public areas of the facility at any time to determine whether any laws or Carnegie Mellon rules or regulations are being violated therein.

 - All non-emergency requests for maintenance should be submitted as an online maintenance request.
 When submitting a request, please be as detailed as possible.
 The target time frame for all daily service maintenance requests is seven working days.
-If your maintenance request is not addressed in that time frame, please stop by the Housing and Dining Services office to check on the progress of your request in the system.
+If your maintenance request is not addressed in that time frame, please stop by the Housing Services office to check on the progress of your request in the system.

 Maintaining Facility during Break Periods